 - 1 Tablespoon milk (or more, as needed)

-- Mix together eggs, oil, sugar and pumpkin in a large bowl.
+- Mix together eggs, oil, sugar and pumpkin in a large mixing bowl.

 - In a small bowl, stir together flour, salt, cinnamon, baking soda and baking powder.